Kapil564/Splitwiseclone/README.md

-# Splitr — Splitwise clone
+# Splitr — BillBuddy clone

 A small Next.js + Convex app for splitting expenses, with email invites and Inngest tasks.
 This repository is a student project that demonstrates a modern full‑stack app using the Next App Router, Convex for serverless functions & data, and Resend / Nodemailer for email sending.